 The Australian landscape is dotted with these mind-blowing natural wonders, carved out over millions of years and just ripe for exploring.

 We’ve searched high and low to find the best gorges in the country, emphasising those that aren’t too far off the beaten track.
-And while you might recognise some of these mighty creations, we’ve unearthed a few spotlight dodgers, too.

 Where is it?
 The gorge entrance of Nitmiluk National Park is 30km east of Katherine.